OpenLiberty/devfile-stack/README.md

 **Note:** Maven or Gradle is provided by the stack.
 This allows you to build, test, and debug your Java application without installing those tools locally.

-## Getting Started With The Intro Sample
+## Getting Started With the Intro Sample

 > It's recommended to use the latest version of OpenShift Do (odo).
 You can install odo using [these instructions](https://odo.dev/docs/installing-odo/)